A vegan since 1984, Phelps quit eating meat in response to the death of his dog Czar

 The Longest Struggle

 Phelps’ most ambitious book, The Longest Struggle: Animal Advocacy from Pythagoras to PETA, appeared in 2007.
-Reviewing it, I criticized Phelps for overlooking the influence of Islamic thought on the evolution of attitudes toward animals during the Middle Ages.
+Reviewing it, ANIMALS 24-7 criticized Phelps for overlooking the influence of Islamic thought on the evolution of attitudes toward animals during the Middle Ages.

-Phelps also praised one of the cover features for that edition of SouthAsia, “How expanding animal agriculture swamped Pakistan,” without noticing that I wrote it.
+Phelps also praised one of the cover features for that edition of SouthAsia, “How expanding animal agriculture swamped Pakistan,” without noticing that it came from ANIMALS 24-7.

 Phelps’ most influential writing and thinking was probably in an ever-evolving series of conference addresses, essays, and online postings about vegan extremism, published under titles including One-Track Activism: Animals Pay the Price and In Praise of “The New Welfarism.”